adamcath/haute-codeture/haute-codeture.md

 If you answered no, then you already get it and you can skip this one.
 Or you don't have any tests, and you're fired.

-"Automated tests" are any tests that are automatic.
+"Automated tests" are any tests that are not run manually.
 "Functional test" is such an overloaded term we just stop using it.

 "Unit tests" test one class (or similar unit of structure) at a time.
 They do this by mocking, or faking, all the other classes with which that class